Butterflies, Moths and Wildflowers in the Picos de Europa and Western Portugal

 I have written about these experiences in many books and articles concerned with the natural history of Spain and Portugal, most notably Travellers' Nature Guides: Spain (co-authored with Mike Lockwood; Oxford University Press, 2004), which gives a comprehensive account of hundreds of prime Spanish wildlife destinations and their flora and fauna.
 As this book is now out of print, we are in the process of preparing a series of more detailed regional guides, in conjunction with Náyade Editorial.
 By contrast, my most recent book - Wild Spain (New Holland, 2009) - was designed with the armchair naturalist in mind, and is lavishly illustrated with both my own photographs and images from renowned wildlife photographer Carlos Sánchez.

-Although I would probably describe myself as a botanist first and foremost, I am fascinated by all aspects of Iberian wildlife, and particularly passionate about wildflowers, butterflies and moths; since 1988 I have been compiling a database of the Lepidoptera of the Picos de Europa.
-Over the years I have also built up an extensive photographic library of the landscapes, flora and fauna of Spain and Portugal, with an emphasis on Mazarine Blues - Spanish Pyrenees, NE Spain. © Teresa Farino Mazarine Blues Cyaniris semiargus © Teresa Farino flowers and invertebrates; a few examples can be seen on these pages, with more on the Wild-Spain website.
+Although I started life as a botanist, I am fascinated by all aspects of Iberian wildlife, and am nowadays particularly passionate about invertebrates, especially butterflies and moths; since 1988 I have been compiling a database of the Lepidoptera of the Picos de Europa.
+Over the years I have also built up an extensive photographic library of the landscapes, flora and fauna of Spain and Portugal, with an emphasis on flowers, invertebrates and herptiles, a few examples of which can be seen on these pages.

 Over the years I have led wildlife holidays to many Spanish and Portuguese destinations apart from the Picos de Europa, including the Algarve, western Portugal, the Canary Islands, Extremadura, Grazalema, Almería, along the length of the River Ebro, the Páramos of Northern Castile and the Catalan and Aragonese Pyrenees.